ropensci/EML/vignettes/README.md

   strings, a definition of the kind of string can be given, (e.g. species scientific name), otherwise the column description will be used.

-Alternatively, annotations can be added to an existing data frame, `data.set(my.data.frame, col.defs = ..., unit.defs = ...)`.

 We will also specify a default creator who will also be used as the